psycholinguistics2125/systematic_review/README.md

 Conclusions: Linguistic markers show potential for enhancing PTSD diagnosis, but current research is limited by methodological inconsistencies and biases.
 Future research should focus on standardized tools, symptom-focused studies, and interdisciplinary collaboration to improve the robustness and clinical applicability of findings.

 ## Data
 The data used in this study is available in the data folder.

-The TSV file is used for the Gargantex analysis : https://academia.sub.gargantext.org/ The CSV file is used for the analysis in the notebook.
+1. The TSV file is used for the Gargantex analysis : https://academia.sub.gargantext.org/

+2. The Excel file is used for the analysis in the notebook.

 ## Figures
 Here are the figures produced in the notebook: